 When to adopt: Though we see adoptions of performance management software peak in the 501 to 5000 employee range, you may want to invest in these systems earlier if employee development is a priority in your organization.

 - To make sure everyone’s on board, an ideal software purchase should align with your organization’s top-level goals and objectives (instead of disrupting them) and not require a ton of training for managers and employees.

 - Being able to dive into your metrics to pull out valuable insights for improvement is vital, so make sure any options you consider have in-depth performance analytics capabilities.

 What it does: Enrolling workers in benefits such as health insurance or a 401(k) and managing any changes thereafter have historically been painstaking processes for employers and employees alike.
 Benefits administration software helps streamline these processes and tracks data for cost and compliance purposes.

-When to adopt: Similar to performance management software (see above), benefits administration software sees peak purchases at the 251 to 500 employee size range.
+When to adopt: Benefits administration software sees peak purchases at the 501 to 1001 employee size range.

 - If you offer more niche perks for things like commuting or gym memberships, there are benefits administration systems out there that can handle these needs too.
 Avoid splitting up your benefits options between platforms and focus on finding a vendor that can do it all.

 This section is for firmly established businesses looking to optimize their HR operations or those with a very large number of employees.